-To put context on things, take a non-smoking couple aged 65.
+To put some context on the question, take a non-smoking couple aged 65.
 Statistics suggest that they have a joint life expectancy of 30 years which means that, on average, one of them will live to age 95.
 If inflation averages 2.5% pa over the 30 years, their cost of living will rise 2.1 times i.e. it will cost € 2.11 in year 30 to buy what €1 bought in the first year.
-Inflation is a serious and often under-managed risk.
-If you don’t have a plan to increase your income by as much as your cost of living increases, then you are much more likely to run out of money!
-This is just one of the many variables you need to consider when figuring out how much is enough.
+If you don’t have a plan to increase your income by as much as your cost of living increases, then you are much more likely to run out of money.
+Inflation is a serious and often under-managed risk and it is just one of the many variables you need to consider when figuring out how much is enough.

 We will leave you with two statistics & one thought that we hope give you a taste of the way we look at things.